nstauffer/topo.ridges/README.md

                              min_height = 0)

 # This saves a square version of the map as an SVG
-# If you change the device argument to something like "png"" don't forget to
+# If you change the device argument to something like "png" don't forget to
 # also change the extension in the filename
 ggsave(filename = "map.svg",
        path = "output/path/here",